-- A. The post-development ratio of shade trees to the area of the site shall be a minimum of one shade tree per 3,000 square feet for all developments excluding single-family or duplex residential developments - B. Shade trees may include: - (1) Specimen Trees and/or; - (2) Protected and preserved trees with a favorable assessment and/or; - (2) Trees as required for buffers, parking areas, vehicle use areas, screening, and building areas, and/or; - (3) Trees as required as tree mitigation replacement trees. - C. Priority shall be given to preserve Specimen Trees and those existing trees that are the highest rated per the tree assessment.
+- A. The post-development ratio of shade trees to the area of the site shall be a minimum of one shade tree per 3,000 square feet- for all developments excluding single-family or duplex residential developments - B. Shade trees may include: - (1) Specimen Trees and/or; - (2) Protected and preserved trees which have with a favorable assessment, and/or; - (2) Trees as required for buffers, parking areas, vehicle use areas, screening, and building areas, and/or; - (3) Trees as required as tree mitigation replacement trees. - C. When mature Priority shall be given to preserve Specimen Trees and those existing trees with a full canopy of 30-foot radius or larger, with a favorable that are the highest rated per the tree assessment.

-D. Credits towards the Shade Tree requirement shall be given for existing Regulated Trees that are preserved by the development.
-Preserved trees used for Shade Tree credits shall be subject to the approval of the County Landscape Architect.
-Tree credits shall be given for preserved Regulated Trees as follows:
+- D. Credits towards the Shade Tree requirement shall be given for existing Regulated Trees that are preserved on the project site, a credit of two shadeby the development.
+Preserved trees may be used towards the overall shade tree requirement. for Shade Tree credits shall be subject to the approval of the County Landscape Architect.
+Tree credits shall be given for preserved Regulated Trees as follows: - D. Required shade trees shall meet the minimum size requirements in Section 6.8.10.C.

 Existing Regulated Tree DBH Number of Shade Trees Credited

 10" - 19" One

-20" - 29" Тwo
+20" - 29" Two

 30" - 35" Three

 Specimen Trees Five